Alexander Stafford: Early life and career

 Stafford grew up in Ealing Broadway, went to St Benedict's School, Ealing on a choral scholarship and was part of the Ealing Youth Orchestra.
 His mother was a magistrate and his father worked for a US technology company.
 His maternal grandmother was a Polish East German refugee, while his maternal grandfather was a Polish Ukrainian refugee who volunteered to serve in the British Army when the Soviet Union joined the Allies, having previously spent time imprisoned in a Siberian Gulag camp.

-Stafford studied History at St Benet's Hall, Oxford where he served as president of the Oxford University Conservative Association (in Michaelmas Term of 2007), as president of The Newman Society (in Hilary Term of 2006), and on the executive of the Oxford University Student Union.
+Stafford studied history at St Benet's Hall, Oxford where he served as president of the Oxford University Conservative Association (in Michaelmas Term of 2007), as president of The Newman Society (in Hilary Term of 2006), and on the executive of the Oxford University Student Union.
 Before becoming an MP, Stafford worked for Shell, the World Wildlife Fund and Conservative MP Owen Paterson.

 Political career

-Stafford's political career began when he was elected to Ealing Council in West London, where he has represented the ward of Ealing Broadway since 2014.
+Stafford's political career began when he was elected to Ealing Council in West London, where he represented the ward of Ealing Broadway from 2014 to 2021..
 In November 2019, he was selected as the prospective parliamentary candidate for Rother Valley.
 He was elected at the 2019 general election, becoming the first non-Labour MP to represent Rother Valley in the 101-year history of the constituency.

 Stafford was a member of the Business, Energy and Industrial Strategy Committee and was chair of the All-Party Parliamentary Group on Algeria.

 In November 2020, Stafford secured and spoke at the first ever parliamentary debate dedicated to hydrogen, and he has expressed his desire to see Rother Valley "turned into Britain's Hydrogen Valley", adding: "It is clear that the success of the UK's national hydrogen strategy is inextricably linked to its location in the North, particularly in Yorkshire and the Humber."

 In January 2022, it was announced that Stafford had been invited to join the Government benches, having been appointed Parliamentary Private Secretary to the Ministry of Defence.
 This was the first such appointment for a Rother Valley MP since the 1970s.
 In July 2022, Stafford was appointed Parliamentary Private Secretary to the Prime Minister Boris Johnson, a role requiring him to attend meetings of the Cabinet and aid in the handling of parliamentary affairs within Johnson's office, including preparations for Prime Minister's Questions; Stafford responded to the news of his appointment by vowing to "take every opportunity to ensure Rother Valley's voice is heard at the highest level."